RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Introduction

+To address whether S/LLMs can annotate and reason over toxic, culturally-specific content, we introduce \textbf{a multilingual corpus in 28 languages}, RTP-LX (``RTP-Language eXpanded'').
+It is comprised of about $1,100$ toxic prompts and outputs per language, and derived from the RTP dataset (``Real Toxicity Prompts''; \citealt{gehman-etal-2020-realtoxicityprompts}).
+Each prompt has been \textbf{professionally translated} by native speakers following \textbf{participatory design} practises, and the entire dataset has been human-labelled.

+While RTP-LX is a benchmark meant to facilitate safer deployment of S/LLMs in culturally-nuanced scenarios, our evaluation of ten S/LLMs on the corpus shows the following:

-We evaluate seven S/LLMs in RTP-LX' prompt subset, and find that these models typically score acceptably in terms of accuracy, with GPT-4 Turbo and Gemma 7B having the highest percentages of correctly-classified examples.
-However, upon further inspection we find that the S/LLMs have low agreement with human judges when judging holistically the toxicity of a prompt.
-They also have difficulty discerning harm in context-dependent scenarios, particularly with subtle-yet-harmful content such as microagressions and bias.
+\begin{itemize} \item S/LLMs typically score acceptably in terms of \emph{accuracy}, with GPT-4 Turbo and Gemma 7B having the highest percentages of correctly-classified examples. \item However, S/LLMs have \textbf{low agreement with human judges} when scoring holistically the toxicity of a prompt.
+Namely, they have \textbf{difficulty discerning harm} in context-dependent scenarios, particularly with subtle-yet-harmful content such as \textbf{microaggressions and bias}. \item The models generally have a \textbf{non-trivial amount of false positives}, ranging anywhere from around 0\% (Llama Guard) to 40\% (Gemma 2B). \item We tie the previous findings to each language's online data availability. \end{itemize} We argue that the S/LLMs' failure to detect certain categories could lead to erasure, and showcases the limitations of these models in classification on multilingual toxicity scenarios.
+Given their low agreement with humans, we posit that accuracy as a metric is insufficient to evaluate this task.
+Our findings morevoer illustrate the need for participatory design in the development of culturally-specific solutions.